 Working without a work permit is an exception, not the rule.
-These exemptions are typically in place for short-term, high-impact activities or for roles that benefit Canadian interests and do not disrupt the local labor market.
+These exemptions are typically in place for short-term, high-impact activities or for roles that benefit Canadian interests and do not disrupt the local labour market.

 Working without authorization can result in serious consequences, including removal from Canada and a ban on future entry.
 Understanding your eligibility is essential.